Objective

 Next, upload the resulting archive to the newsserver with nyuu --host 127.0.0.1 --port 1119 --from "revshell@invalid.nzb" --groups "alt.test" --out revshell.nzb revshell.rar

-The resulting revshell.nzb can now be uploaded to nzbget, where it will be loaded to ${MainDir}/completed/revshell/revshell.sh.
+The resulting revshell.nzb can now be uploaded to NZBGet, where it will be saved to ${MainDir}/completed/revshell/revshell.sh.

-Now go to Settings/Unpack and change SevenZipCommand from ${AppDir}/7za to ${MainDir}/completed/revshell/revshell.sh.
-Note: you need to be the Control user, which is the user type with no limitations.
-The Restricted user type doesn’t have access to the SevenZipCommand setting.
+Go to Settings/Unpack and change SevenZipCommand from ${AppDir}/7za to ${MainDir}/completed/revshell/revshell.sh.
+Note: you must be the Control user, which has no limitations.
+The Restricted user type does not have access to the SevenZipCommand setting.

 When all of this is set, it just needs a request to download a 7z file.
 To speed things up, create one on your own: